Attorney Christopher Bagley

 While English is his native language, he also speaks fluent German and is proficient in Japanese and French.

-He is a member of the Public Justice Foundation and the North Carolina State Bar, and is admitted to practice in the U.S. District Court for both the Middle District and Eastern Districts of North Carolina.
+He is a member of the Public Justice Foundation and the North Carolina State Bar, and is admitted to practice in the U.S. District Court for both the Middle District and Eastern Districts of North Carolina and the U.S. Court of Appeals for the Fourth Circuit.
 He is also a Certified Information Privacy Professional (U.S.) through the International Association for Privacy Professionals, a resource on privacy law and best practices for attorneys and professionals in medicine, human resources, and other fields.

 University of North Carolina School of Law